 Due to the longevity of the remaining individuals masking the critical instability of a population, it can take decades to recognize that the remaining geriatric population has long passed the threshold to extinction.
 Low recruitment rates of juveniles replacing their missing adult parents makes population rebounds impossible.

 When adult Box turtles are killed before being replaced by juveniles surviving to adulthood, the population declines inevitably toward extinction.
+The Bottom Line

 Study Area Description: The core of the study area is approximately 650 acres of combined federal, state and private land located in the Appalachian Mountains of southwest Virginia in the Blue Ridge Bioregion between the Shenandoah Valley to the West and the Piedmont to the East.
 The area has distinct winter-summer climatic seasons with occasional devastating ice storms and heavy winter snow pack.
 These mountains are part of the Chesapeake Bay watershed.
-There are no perennial, and few intermittent stream/creeks or seeps within the study area.
+There are no perennial, and few intermittent streams, creeks or seeps within the study area.

 Site elevations range from 2900 to 3480 feet, with steep slopes and an overstory of oak-hickory-poplar-maple-pine.
 The soils are harsh and overly well drained of the Marbleyard type.
 The site is primarily forested with small natural meadows (treefalls), a clearcut, powerline right-of-way, and a USFS hiking trail.
-There is one seasonally/heavily traveled paved road that bisects the site, as well as much less traveled dirt and gravel roads.
-The private land contains residence development and the government land contains residences, shops, utilities, etc.
+There is one seasonally heavily traveled paved road that bisects the site, as well as much less traveled dirt and gravel roads.
+The private land contains residence development and the government land contains residences, maintenance shops, utilities, etc.